mehdibelhajamor/b00t2root-CTF-2020/README.md

 ## Challenge 5 : _The Heist_
 ![2020-12-07 21_55_49-boot2root](https://user-images.githubusercontent.com/62826765/101521105-a36a0500-3985-11eb-9605-65011955feef.png)

-We were given a netcat server and a source code :
+We were given a netcat server and a source code of the program running on it :
 ```python
 from Crypto.Cipher import AES
 from Crypto.Util.Padding import pad,unpad